 With the help of this keto charcuterie board recipe, you’ll know exactly what it takes to keep your spread low-carb and delicious, while also creating a gorgeous, colorful spread.

 It doesn’t take long to build an impressive charcuterie board with meat roll-ups, cheese, and keto nuts, so you can create it just before your guests arrive or have it ready ahead of time.

 #2: Keto Chicken Wings (6 Ways)

-Just because you’re throwing a low-carb party doesn’t mean you’ll have to forgo the chicken wings everyone loves.
+Just because you’re making low-carb, keto appetizers doesn’t mean you have to forgo the chicken wings everyone loves.

-You’ll just need to make a few simple swaps — like dropping the breading and using sugar-free sauces, for example — to achieve the same flavors your family and friends are craving.
+You’ll just need to make a few simple swaps, like dropping the breading and using sugar-free sauces, to achieve the same flavors your family and friends are craving.

 With six different flavor options to choose from, you can pick one you like or mix-and-match recipes to please everyone at your party: